TIFFANY CREWS LORIS

 The Loris Law Group

-Since 2001, Ms. Loris has practiced Marital and Family Law as a private attorney.
-She regularly handles matters in all areas of Family and Marital Law, including contested and uncontested divorces, domestic and repeat violence injunctions for both petitioners and respondents, alimony, custody, visitation, child support enforcement, adoption, paternity, contempt, and modification proceedings.
+Ms. Loris founded The Loris Law Group in 2001, where she practices collaborative divorce, family law, appellate law, and estate planning.
+She regularly handles matters in all areas of family and marital law, including contested and uncontested divorces, alimony, custody, timesharing, child support enforcement, adoption, paternity, contempt, modification proceedings, and domestic and repeat violence injunctions.
 She also handles divorces involving complex financial issues, and she is trained in Collaborative Divorce.

 Former Assistant State Attorney

 Ms. Loris is an experienced trial attorney with over 5 years experience as an Assistant State Attorney in Brevard County.
 During her time as a prosecutor, she prosecuted a wide range of criminal offenses.
 These included DUI, DUI manslaughter, theft, burglary, homicide, drug trafficking and other drug offenses, domestic violence assault and battery, stalking, aggravated battery, violation of probation, juvenile crimes, and other complex felony litigation.